Proportional Representation in Rank Aggregation: The Proportional Sequential Borda Rule and uPJR

 Further, by Condition (2) of rank-priceability, we have that

 By combining our previous two inequalities, we derive that

 However, this contradicts Condition (4) of rank-priceability.
-Hence, our initial assumption is wrong and $\rhd$ fails rank-priceability if it fails uPJR. \end{proof}
+Hence, our initial assumption is wrong and every rank-priceable ranking also satisfies uPJR. \end{proof}

 Notably, the proof of \Cref{prop:RPimpliesuPJR} does not use the third condition of rank-priceability.
-Moreover, Condition (4) of this axiom can be weakened to only require $\sum_{x_i\in C} \pi({\succ},x_i) > {m\choose 2}\cdot R({\succ}) -1$ for all ${\succ}\in\mathcal{R}$.
+Moreover, Condition (4) of this axiom can be weakened to $\sum_{x_i\in C} \pi({\succ},x_i) > {m\choose 2}\cdot R({\succ}) -1$ for all ${\succ}\in\mathcal{R}$.
 When weakening Condition (4) in this way and omitting Condition (3), rank-priceability is equivalent to uPJR.
-We nevertheless decided to define rank-priceability based on Conditions (3) and (4) because these constraints give more guidance for the design of SWFs.
+We nevertheless decided to define rank-priceability based on Conditions (3) and (4) because they give additional guidance for the design of SWFs.
 We will next clarify this point with an example demonstrating the difference between uPJR and rank-priceability.